AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Implementation choices is not a concern of Cascade Methodology.
 The guiding principle to keep in mind is to build the least amount of software needed to satisfy the problems to be solved.

-That doesn't mean you skip write tests or best practices.
-It means you keep in mind that the assumptions of the requirements and the design of the software are experiments that will be tested in the laboratory of your code.
-So don't get attached and don't try too hard to predict the future.
+That doesn't mean devs should skip writing tests or best practices.
+It means everyone keeps in mind that the assumptions of the requirements and the design of the software are experiments that will be tested in the laboratory of actual code.
+So devs shouldn't get attached and shouldn't try too hard to predict the future.

 At the end of implementation you should have a working software.